jslitzkerttcu/claude-yolo/README.md

 ### Using the cl wrapper script (Recommended!)

-For even easier mode management, use the included `cl` bash wrapper:
+For even easier mode management, use the included `cl` wrapper script (works on both Windows and Unix systems):

 ```bash
 # After npm link, the cl wrapper is available globally